rgknp/AIDayLabs/lab02.2-building_bots/2_Azure_Search.md

 ```
 When we start the search topic, the first thing we need to do is ask the user, if we haven't already, what they want to search for.
 If we've already asked them, we want to wait for their response and continue the topic.
 The logic is very similar to greeting the user if they haven't been greeted yet.
 Review the code for `StartTopic` and confirm you understand.

 You may have noticed that `ITopic` and `ContinueTopic` are throwing errors.
 Just as when we initially created SearchTopic, we have to have StartTopic, ContinueTopic, and ResumeTopic, because that's how we configured ITopic.
-So the errors are due to the fact that we haven't added ContinueTopic or ResumeTopic yet.
+So the errors are due to the fact that we haven't added ContinueTopic or ResumeTopic back yet.

 Let's add them now: